Season's Greenings: America's Gardens!

 Accessibility - Access Pass

-The popular model train display requires a separate entry point often resulting in a line.
-Individuals and caregivers of visitors that are unable to wait in line due to sensory-processing and/or cognitive developmental disabilities may request, in advance, an easy access pass to advance through the line.
-As a courtesy, we ask that you limit the party size to four individuals.
-Sensory-friendly programs are scheduled during the holiday show that provide entrance for registered participants, pre-visit materials, and a take-a-break space.
-Please contact Maura Nelson, firstname.lastname@example.org or 202-226-1047 for more information on the easy access pass or sensory-friendly programming.
+During Season's Greenings, the annual holiday show, the U.S. Botanic Garden experiences high visitation, especially through the model train display which requires a separate entry point.
+Individuals that are unable to wait in line due to physical, sensory-processing and/or brain-based disabilities and their companions, may request, in advance, an access pass to advance through the line.
+As a courtesy, we ask that you limit the party size to six individuals.
+Please contact Maura Nelson, email@example.com or 202-226-1047 to reserve an access pass for a specific date of visit.
+Please note: After December 20, 2019, all access passes must be requested in-person at the information desk.
+Additionally, three sensory-friendly programs are scheduled during the holiday show that provide early entrance for registered participants, pre-visit materials, and a take-a-break space.
 For additional information, please visit our Accessibility page.

 We welcome - and encourage - personal photography at the U.S. Botanic Garden.
 Due to the increased number of visitors to the Garden during Season's Greenings, tripods cannot be used on throughout the run of the exhibit.

 We do not allow visitors to do photoshoots or videoshoots at the Garden.
 Please read the full Photography and Art Policy for more details.

 During Season's Greenings, there are two entrances to the Conservatory on Maryland Avenue SW.